jbcoe/iso_cpp_extension_methods/cpp_extension_methods.md

 thing.
 When using concepts to constrain generic code we will run into the same issue and will have to (arbitrarily) pick member functions or free functions to describe the concept.
-This is undesirable and has led to the standard libary introducing free function equivalents for member functions like `begin`, `end` and `data`.
+This is undesirable and has led to the standard library introducing free function equivalents for member functions like `begin`, `end` and `data`.
 In all cases the free function invokes the member function where it is defined.